BadgerCode/ProtosoftToasterOS/protogenfaces.md

 # Expressions
 ## Happy
-Would I need to switch to these?
+Hold down A for 3 seconds to reset to happy state.<br>
-Or could it just randomly alternate between these when in a happy state?
+Randomly switch between these expressions every so often when in happy state.
-Could make holding the A button go back to a neutral expression.

 - Face_Neutral
 - Face_Happy_Closed_eyes